 Queen Elizabeth National Park is located western Uganda.
 The 1,978 km² protected area is rich in biodiversity and home for over 95 species of mammals, more than any other park in Uganda.
 The park also boasts a prolific number of bird species, 612 in total.
 Queen Elizabeth lies on the floor of Africa's Western Rift Valley and stretches from the base of the towering Rwenzori Mountains in the north, to the Ishasha River in the south and is bordered on the west by the Democratic Republic of Congo and the Virunga Mountains.
 The proximity of Queen Elizabeth NP to the Bwindi Impenetrable Forest National Park and to Kibale National Park makes it an ideal stopover in between trekking Uganda's primates.
 Queen Elizabeth National Park is also a convenient weekend away spot from Kampala and Kigali.
-Queen Elizabeth NP is truly unrivaled and has so much to offer its visitors.
+Queen Elizabeth NP is truly unrivaled in beauty and has so much to offer its visitors.

 Game Drives through Queen Elizabeth National Park

 By and large, the most popular activity for people visiting Queen Elizabeth NP is game viewing.
 There is a network of roads around the Mweya peninsula as well as in the Kasenyi plains.
 Queen Elizabeth NP supports over 95 different species of mammals, more than any other park in Uganda.
 The most common mammals that you can expect to see on your safari are Waterbuck, Buffalo, Uganda Kob, Hippopotamus, Elephant and Warthog.
 The most sought after species are generally a little more difficult to find, however, lion and leopard are seen regularly.
 Experience Queen Elizabeth NP in our Land Rover safari vehicle.
 We offer ½ day trips, full-day trips and sundowner trips.

 Boat Trip on the Kazinga Channel

 The Kazinga Channel is a wide, slow flowing 32 kilometre long body of water that connects Lake George to Lake Edward and is home to one of the largest hippo populations on the planet supporting over 5000 hippos.
 The three hour guided boat trip is a great opportunity to get close to Nile crocodiles, hippos, buffaloes, elephants as well as many different species of birds.